eshafarooq22/eshafarooq22/README.md

-## Esha-project-portfolio 👋

-Welcome to my project portfolio!
+# 📊 Esha's Project Portfolio

-Here you’ll find a collection of academic and professional projects showcasing my skills in **finance, data analysis, optimisation, and database management**.
+Welcome!
+This portfolio showcases a selection of my projects demonstrating skills in **finance, optimisation, data analysis, machine learning, and revenue management** using tools like Python, R, SQLite, Tableau, and advanced statistical techniques.
 ---

 ## 🚀 Projects